 Every autumn, the spotlight of the global contemporary art scene falls on Vienna with fairs like:

 Parallel Vienna | parallelvienna.com/

-4. Where to find affordable but precious art Young, up-and-coming artists to jump-start your collection.
+4. Find young, up-and-coming artists to jump-start your collection

 Amart | amart.at

 Global galleries at your fingertips.